Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Experimental Setup

-\paragraph{Toxicity Detection} Finally, to measure performance on a highly subjective task, we use the \href{https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification}{toxicity detection dataset} created as a part of the Google Jigsaw unintended bias in toxicity classification competition.\footnote{https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification} The dataset we use comes from~\citet{DBLP:journals/corr/abs-2205-00501}, which annotated 25,500 comments from the original Civil Comments dataset.
-The pool of annotators is specifically selected and split into multiple rating pools based on self-indicated identity group membership (African American and LGBTQ).
-We randomly split the dataset into training and test, and for the test data we use the annotations in the original crowd-sourcing task; in other words, using a completely separate annotator pool that is not selected based on identity groups.
+\paragraph{Toxicity Detection} To test performance on a highly subjective task, we use the \href{https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification}{toxicity detection dataset} created as a part of the Google Jigsaw unintended bias in toxicity classification competition.
+We use the variant by~\cite{DBLP:journals/corr/abs-2205-00501}, who annotated 25,500 comments from the original Civil Comments dataset.
+The annotators are specifically selected and split into multiple rating pools based on self-indicated identity group membership (African American, LGBTQ).
+We randomly split the input data into training and test, and use the annotations from the original, unrestricted pool of annotators as gold labels to ensure a completely separate annotator pool that is not selected based on identity groups.

+\paragraph{Image Classification} Image classification is the task of categorizing an image into one of a set of discrete classes.
+As in \cite{DBLP:conf/iccv/PetersonBGR19}, for crowd-sourced data we leverage the CIFAR10H dataset and as an out-of-domain test set we use the CINIC10 dataset~\cite{DBLP:journals/corr/abs-1810-03505}.
+CIFAR10H consists of the 10,000 images from CIFAR10 test set which are reannotated by crowd-workers.
+CINIC10 consists of 210,000 images from the Imagenet dataset~\cite{DBLP:conf/cvpr/DengDSLL009} rescaled to the size of CIFAR10 images (32x32).